 Higher Education in Connecticut

-Connecticut may be a small state, but it is rich in education.
-With 17 regionally-accredited, nonprofit institutions and 26 state-supported institutions, Connecticut has a comprehensive landscape of higher education made up of small and mid-sized colleges and large research institutions.
+Though a small state, Connecticut is rich in education.
+With 17 regionally accredited, nonprofit institutions and 26 state-supported institutions, Connecticut boasts a comprehensive landscape of higher education, comprising small and mid-sized colleges and large research institutions.

-Connecticut is home to one of the most prestigious schools in the world, Yale University, which boasts a graduation rate of 96%.
-The University of Connecticut (UConn) has nine campuses across the state.
-There are also four four-year state universities in each region of the state — central, eastern, southern, and western — and 13 community colleges, each providing affordable but rigorous academic options.
+Connecticut houses one of the most prestigious schools in the world, Yale University, which features a graduation rate of 97%.
+The University of Connecticut (UConn) comprises nine campuses across the state.
+There are four, four-year state universities across the state, as well, along with 13 community colleges, each providing affordable but rigorous academic options.

-Other notable schools include Wesleyan University, home to nearly 3,000 undergraduate students, Quinnipiac, home to close to 9,000 undergraduate students, and the University of Hartford, home to more than 5,000 undergraduate students.
-The number of great schools to choose from combined with the state’s higher than average salaries make Connecticut an excellent choice for pursuing a degree and career in computer science.
+Other notable schools include Wesleyan University, home to nearly 3,000 undergraduate students; Quinnipiac, with close to 9,000 undergraduate students; and the University of Hartford, which educates more than 5,000 undergraduate students.
+Connecticut's array of schools and above-average salaries make it an excellent place to pursue a degree and career in computer science.